AlbertNafria/albertnafria.github.io/_posts/2021-11-28-Hydra-WriteUp-TryHackMe.md

 ![Hydra output](/img/output_ssh.png)

-It didn't take long and after cracking the password I could ssh into the machine and the flag was the content of the file `user.txt`.
+It didn't take long and after cracking the password I could ssh into the machine and the flag was the content of the file `flag2.txt`.

 ![ssh login](/img/ssh.png)

-As you can see, this room is very short and fast to do, but so useful at the same time since **Hydra** is a very important tool for password cracking.
+As you can see, this room is very short and fast to do, but so useful since **Hydra** it's an important tool for password cracking.
 It also shows the importance of using strong passwords because it's so easy to crack the most predictable ones.